Geckogiggles/Geckogiggles/README.md

 ### Hello Peeps 👋

-Valedictorian of my full stack developer bootcamp
+Valedictorian of the UCF FLEX Full-Stack developer bootcamp

 🔭 I’m currently working on some Personal Projects & looking for a team to hire me
 <br />